MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-page-overview.md

 * What data can the custom page use?

-  A custom page can currently use Dataverse (Common Data Service) and will soon be able to use Power Apps connectors to retrieve data.
+  A custom page can use Dataverse (Common Data Service) and some of the most common connectors for Power Apps.
+The list of verified connectors is tracked in [Add connectors into custom pages](page-data-connector.md).

 * What interactions can the custom page have with the model-driven app?